Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: Dependence of System Observability on Subsystem Parameters

 \end{itemize} Here, $X_{j}^{[0]}(\lambda_{0},i)$ and $Y_{j}^{[0]}(\lambda_{0},i)$ stand respectively for the $i$-th diagonal block of the matrix $X_{j}^{[0]}(\lambda_{0})$ and that of the matrix $Y_{j}^{[0]}(\lambda_{0})$, in which $j=1,2$ and $i=1,2,\cdots,N$. \end{corollary}

-It is worthwhile to mention that before combining together to form an NDS, each subsystem works independently.
-It appears safe to declare that the assumption adopted in the above corollary is reasonable that parameters of different subsystems are independent of each other.
+It is worthwhile to mention that before combining together to form an NDS, each subsystem usually works independently.
+It appears safe to declare that the assumption adopted in the above corollary is reasonable that FPPs of different subsystems are algebraically independent of each other.

 Clearly, the 1st condition of Corollary \ref{corollary:2} depends only on the principles that govern the movements of a subsystem and sensor positions.
 That is, it is independent of any subsystem parameter.
 This condition is expected to be helpful in subsystem dynamics selections and sensor placements that reduce difficulties in constructing a completely observable NDS.